-One of my favorite things to do on the grill is to cook up rotisserie chicken.
-There is just something about that slow roasted chicken while constantly turning on a spit.
+One of my favorite things to do on the grill is to cook up a rotisserie chicken.
+There is just something about it being slow-roasted rotisserie while constantly turning on a spit.
 It is just more tender, juicier and more evenly browned.
 If I had it my way, I honestly wouldn’t even think about cooking it any other way because it’s just that good.
-While my rotisserie chicken is super good, it just got even better with Cole & Mason’s new line of spices, seasonings and herbs and there seriously took this thing to the next level.

-If you don’t have the necessary equipment to make a rotisserie chicken, don’t worry because there are a few other cooking methods you can use.
-You can simply roast in the oven, or you can remove the back bone to make a flattened chicken and cook right on the grill.
+If you don’t have the necessary equipment to cook it on a rotisserie, don’t worry because there are a few other cooking methods you can use.
+You can simply roast it in the oven, or you can remove the backbone to make a flattened chicken and cook right on the grill.

 The next most important thing to do is to truss the chicken.
 This will help keep all the juices into the chicken as well as helping it to compress in size a bit so that I can put it on the spit and roast it up on the grill.

-This recipe is a mash up between patatas bravas and a rotisserie chicken.
-Patatas Bravas are a traditional recipe from Spain involving fried potatoes, tomato sauce and an aioli.
+This dish is a mash-up between patatas bravas and a rotisserie chicken.
+Patatas Bravas are traditionally from Spain involving fried potatoes, tomato sauce, and aioli.
 Let me just tell you the combo of the tomato sauce and aioli is so insanely delicious that I had to put it on this rotisserie chicken.

-For this recipe you can use a homemade tomato sauce that you like, a simple marinara, or even some canned crushed tomatoes as is.
-The aioli is a simple combination of mayonnaise, fresh squeeze lemon juice, finely minced garlic, salt and pepper.
+For this dish, you can use a homemade tomato sauce that you like, a simple marinara, or even some canned crushed tomatoes as is.
+The aioli is a simple combination of mayonnaise, freshly squeezed lemon juice, finely minced garlic, salt, and pepper.
 I can promise you that this combination will be the best thing you’ve eaten in a long time!